 In software test automation after completion of the test suite execution we need to have a report for the execution status and it is the only way of evidence for the “Pass” and “Fail” status of the tests.
 And most of the clients bother about the detailed report of the execution status.
-Most of the licensed automation testing tools will have in built rich report option to show the execution status.
+Most of the licensed automation testing tools will have an inbuilt rich report option to show the execution status.
 But coming to open source automation tools lacking in this option.
-Same way, Selenium also does not have the automation report generation option by-default.
+Same way, Selenium also does not have the test automation report generation option by default.
 But to execute the test suite, selenium is depending on unit testing frameworks like TestNG and Junit.

 How Reporting Framework Helps Automation Test Report:

 After test suite executions using TestNG or Junit, by default they will give the HTML reports, but the information provided by these extent reports are not so good in terms of one page summary of the test, though that can also be emailed to the team and stakeholders of the project but still have a good scope of improvement.

 To avoid this, we have other options like XSLT reports, these are much better than normal TestNG and Junit reports.
 These will give a pie chart to represent the PASS, FAIL and SKIP test cases.
 Apart from this PIE Chart, it will not give any more information in the generated HTML report.
 If we want any other information we need to write separate code.

 How Extent Report is an Add-On To Reporting: